-Grand Blanc Township is supplied water from GCDC-WWS, who is supplied water through the City of Flint by the Detroit Water and Sewerage Department, which draws its water from Lake Huron.
+Grand Blanc Township is supplied water from GCDC-WWS, who is supplied water by the Detroit Water and Sewerage Department, which draws its water from Lake Huron.

 Additional Information

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline (800-426-4791).